Obiente/Cloud/PRICING.md

 A: No. We only charge for actual resource usage with no minimums or setup fees.

 **Q: How does this compare to traditional VPS pricing?**
 A: Our pricing is competitive with VPS providers like DigitalOcean and Linode.
-For example, 1GB RAM + 1 CPU running 24/7 costs $5/month, similar to entry-level VPS plans.
+For example, 1GB RAM + 1 vCPU running 24/7 costs $5/month, similar to entry-level VPS plans.
 The advantage is you only pay for what you use - if your app runs part-time, you pay less.

 **Q: How accurate are the cost estimates?**
 A: Estimates are based on your actual usage patterns.
 For the current month, estimates project usage based on elapsed time.
 Historical months show actual costs.